lauralinares/ll6033slides/PITCHME.md

 must classify some of the millions of web pages, and we shall never do so manually, so corpus linguists, and also web search engines, need ways of telling what sort of text a document contains: chat or hate-mail; learned article or bus timetable.
-(Kilgarriff 2001)
+(Kilgarriff 2001) --->
 ---

 ### Web as macro-Corpus
 - Internet searches: Google
-- Search operators:
+- Search operators
+---
+### Web as macro-Corpus
-  - site:
+site:
+---
+### Web as macro-Corpus
-  - related:
+related:
+---
+### Web as macro-Corpus
-  - "exact match search"
+"exact match search"
+---
+### Web as macro-Corpus
-  - Boolean Operators: OR, AND, NOT
+Boolean Operators: OR, AND, NOT
+---
+### Web as macro-Corpus
-  - -term <!--- Exclude a term or phrase.
+-term <!--- Exclude a term or phrase.
 Eg. jobs -apple will return things realted to jobs but not to apple-->
+---
+### Web as macro-Corpus
-  - Wildcards (\*)
+Wildcards (\*)
+---
+### Web as macro-Corpus
-  - () <!--- Group multiple terms or search operators to control how the search is executed eg. (ipad OR iphone) apple --->
+() <!--- Group multiple terms or search operators to control how the search is executed eg. (ipad OR iphone) apple --->
+---
+### Web as macro-Corpus
-  - AROUND(X) <!--- Proximity search.
+AROUND(X) <!--- Proximity search.
 Find pages containing two words or phrases within X words of each other. eg. apple AROUND (4) iphone means that the words apple and iphone must be present in the content and no further than four words apart.-->
+---
+### Web as macro-Corpus
-  - map:
+map:
   - _ <!--- Acts as a wildcard for Google Autocomplete-->
   - .. <!--- Search for a range of numbers.
 Eg. jobs 2010..2014-->
+---
+### Web as macro-Corpus
-  - loc:placename <!--- Results from a given area-->
+loc:placename <!--- Results from a given area-->
   - @ <!--- Social media eg. phone recall @twitter--->

 ---